ayush07agrawal/CodeForge_FrontEnd/README.md

 **Project Name:** CodeForge

+(project in progress)

 **Description:**

 CodeForge is a web application designed to streamline the management and execution of computer science labs, particularly for Data Structures and Algorithms (DSA) courses in colleges, with a focus on institutions like IITs.
-It empowers instructors to create and assign DSA problems, track student progress, and analyze their performance.
+It aims to empower instructors to create and assign DSA problems, track student progress, and analyze their performance.

 **Technologies:**